bfreitasdtiq/DTIQ-Snipeit-LdapSync/README.md

 Default configuration file is set to one hour(In Seconds).

-The JSON config file specifys the service name and time between syncs.
+The JSON config file specifies the service name and time between syncs.

 .